List of Airbus A220 orders and deliveries: Bombardier CSeries

-The effect of stiff competition and production delays was apparent in early 2016.
-On 20 January, United Continental Holdings ordered 40 Boeing 737-700s instead of the CSeries due to the availability of the 737 already in full production and potential savings for pilot training and spare parts logistics, as United had already flown 310 of the type.
-Boeing also reportedly gave United a massive 73% discount on the 737 deal, dropping the price to $22 million per aircraft, well below the CS300 market value at $36 million.
-David Tyerman, an analyst with Canaccord Genuity said to the Toronto Star: "This just shows how difficult it is for Bombardier to win orders these days.[...].
-It also raises the question of how profitable the next C Series order they win will be for them."

 On 17 February 2016, Air Canada signed a Letter of Intent (LOI) with Bombardier for up to 75 CS300 aircraft as part of its narrowbody fleet renewal plan.
 This comprised 45 firm orders, plus options for an additional 30 aircraft.
 It includes substitution rights to CS100 aircraft in certain circumstances, with deliveries to occur from late 2019 to 2022.
 The $3.8 billion order for 45 CS300 aircraft was finalized on 28 June 2016.

 On 14 April, Bombardier shares were at a six-month high based on then-unconfirmed rumours that Delta Air Lines had ordered the CSeries.
 On 28 April, finally, Bombardier and Delta announced a sale for 75 CS100 firm orders and 50 options; the first aircraft was to enter service in spring 2018.
 Airways News believed that a substantial 65 to 70% discount off the $71.8 million list price was provided making the final sale at $24.6–28.7 million price per aircraft; this large order from a major carrier could help Bombardier to break the Boeing/Airbus duopoly on narrow-body aircraft.

 With 127 firm orders in early 2016, introduction was to be with a firm backlog of more than 300 orders and up to 800 aircraft including options, conditional orders, LOI and purchase rights; they implied an onerous contract provision of around $500 million, which equates to $ million per order.